 Practice sessions in which lap times do not count towards determining starting grid positions.

-A jury made up of a president and two members, plus other delegates (the Race Director, Technical Director, etc.), responsible for ensuring that the race is run according to the Rules, and for reporting any infringements to the Race Direction.
+A jury made up of a President and two Members appointed by the FIM, plus other delegates (the Delegate appointed by DWO, the Race Director, the Technical Director, the Medical Director, the Clerk of the Course, the FIM Safety Officer),responsible for ensuring that the race is run according to the Rules, and for reporting any infringements to the Race Direction.
 The jury decides issues by voting, with each member having one vote.

 Occurs when a rider starts before the starting lights change.
 Incurs a penalty.